threewebcode/W3/koc/unipass.md

 Here's a breakdown of the defined thresholds:

-- `OWNER_THRESHOLD`: This constant represents the number of individuals required to reach a consensus for owner-related actions.
+- `OWNERTHRESHOLD`: This constant represents the number of individuals required to reach a consensus for owner-related actions.
-- `OWNER_CANCEL_TIMELOCK_THRESHOLD`: This constant represents the number of individuals required to cancel a timelock for owner-related actions.
+- `OWNERCANCELTIMELOCKTHRESHOLD`: This constant represents the number of individuals required to cancel a timelock for owner-related actions.
-- `GUARDIAN_THRESHOLD`: This constant represents the number of individuals required to reach a consensus for guardian-related actions.
+- `GUARDIANTHRESHOLD`: This constant represents the number of individuals required to reach a consensus for guardian-related actions.
-- `GUARDIAN_TIMELOCK_THRESHOLD`: This constant represents the number of individuals required to reach a consensus for guardian-related actions that are timelocked.
+- `GUARDIANTIMELOCKTHRESHOLD`: This constant represents the number of individuals required to reach a consensus for guardian-related actions that are timelocked.
-- `SYNC_TX_THRESHOLD`: This constant represents the number of individuals required to synchronize transactions.
+- `SYNCTXTHRESHOLD`: This constant represents the number of individuals required to synchronize transactions.
-- `ASSETS_OP_THRESHOLD`: This constant represents the number of individuals required to perform asset-related operations.
+- `ASSETSOPTHRESHOLD`: This constant represents the number of individuals required to perform asset-related operations.

 These thresholds can be used within a contract system to enforce multi-signature or multi-factor authentication mechanisms for critical actions.

 FeeEstimator is used to estimate the fee amount incurred when calling a function on another contract.

 The `estimate` function takes several parameters:
-- `_token`: The address of the token (ERC20) used for the fee.
+- `token`: The address of the token (ERC20) used for the fee.
 If it is set to `address(0)`, it means the fee is in Ether.
-- `_feeReceiver`: The address that will receive the fee amount.
+- `feeReceiver`: The address that will receive the fee amount.
-- `_to`: The address of the contract on which the function will be called.
+- `to`: The address of the contract on which the function will be called.
-- `_data`: The function call data.
+- `data`: The function call data.

 The function first determines the starting balance of the fee receiver before the function call.
 If the fee is in Ether, it checks the balance of the fee receiver's address.
 Otherwise, it uses the `balanceOf` function of the ERC20 token to determine the initial balance.

-Then, it measures the initial gas remaining before the function call and executes the function call using the provided `_to` and `_data` parameters.
+Then, it measures the initial gas remaining before the function call and executes the function call using the provided `to` and `data` parameters.

 After the function call, it calculates the gas used by subtracting the remaining gas from the initial gas.